utrains/terraform_job_preparation/README.md

   - There are several reasons for using Terraform, including :

-    - **It's multi-cloud:** for example, for companies using several clouds (AWS cloud, AZURE , etc.) Terraform remains compatible and can be used.
+    - **It's multi-cloud:** for companies that use several clouds (AWS cloud, AZURE , etc.), Terraform can be used since it's compatible with multiple cloud providers.
     - **It’s Scalable:** at any time we can increase **(scale up)** or decrease **(scale down)**  the number of resources in our infrastructure by simply modifying the configuration files and then running the **apply** command.

-    - **Version Control:**code written with terraform supports several version control tools (github, gitlab, bitbucket, ...)
+    - **Version Control:** code written with terraform supports several version control tools (github, gitlab, bitbucket, ...)
 ***

 - **3. What do you mean by Infrastructure as Code (IaC)?**
   - To answer this question, we would say that infrastructure is **seen as code**, as a program, similar to how software is developed.

-  - This will allow more consistent and repeatable deployment of resources (Server, Network, storage, ...).
+  - This will allow more __consistent__ and __repeatable__ deployment of resources (Server, Network, storage, ...).
   - Finally, the **manual resource creation process** will be replaced by an **automatic process managed** by an IaC.

 ***